During the 1st millenium BC, traders from the East arrived in Andalucia. Life in Iberia would never be the same again.

 The only way to appreciate Castillo Doña Blanca is to visit the site, a roughly rectangular mound some 340 metres long from east to west and 200 metres wide from north to south and at a height of 31 metres above sea level.
 In 850 BC the site was unoccupied although indigenous settlements dating back to the 3rd millennium BC were nearby at La Dehesa one kilometre east and on the crest of a hill beneath Sierra San Cristobal 1.5 kilometres to the north east.

-The settlement was founded soon after the foundation of Gadir about 850 BC and may have been a deliberate act to imitate the home city of Tyre or because the islands occupied by Gadir itself were too small to accommodate a rapidly growing population and an expanding trading industry.
+Castillo Doña Blanca was founded soon after the foundation of Gadir, about 850 BC, and may have been a deliberate act to imitate the home city of Tyre or because the islands occupied by Gadir itself were too small to accommodate a rapidly growing population and an expanding trading industry.
 At the moment the favourite theory is that the port of Gadir needed a market centre type location on the mainland that was easy for potential customers to reach from the interior.
 The important point is that it was founded, built and, certainly for the first few years, occupied exclusively by Phoenicians.
-This is shown by the presence of distinctive wheel thrown pottery to the exclusion of all other forms.
-At the time the settlement was founded the indigenous population only made hand crafted pottery.
+This is shown by the presence of distinctive wheel-thrown pottery to the exclusion of all other forms.
+At the time the settlement was founded the indigenous population only made handcrafted pottery.

-Houses in the settlement had several rooms with walls of rubblework and mud brick covered in a plaster.
+Houses in the settlement had several rooms with walls of rubblework and mud-brick covered in a type of plaster.
 Floors were generally red clay.
 The roofs consisted of plant material on a timber frame.
 Most houses had a bread oven.
 Access to the houses was via narrow, sometimes only one metre wide, streets.
 Door frames were generally substantial and formed from ashlar blocks.
 Occasionally a strengthening pillar of ashlar blocks would be built into a mudbrick wall, a technique widely used in the east.
 Houses on the north side were terraced into the hill.
-The whole was surrounded by a 3 metres wide fortified wall outside at least part of which was a 20 metres wide moat.
+The whole was surrounded by a 3 metres wide fortified wall.
+Outside part of the wall was a 20 metres wide moat.

 Castillo Doña Blanca was occupied right through the Phoenician period in Andalucia, until the end of the 3rd century BC when it was abandoned, probably due to a Roman presence at Gadir.
 During its four hundred year history the town as it became encouraged the growth of the nearby, by now legitimately named, Tartessian towns the occupants of whom provided the vital link between the market on the coast and the population far inland.
 It also proved a useful link in the chain that fed bronze items from the Atlantic trade and local produce, olive oil, wine, garum as well as silver and copper into a network of trading centres established after Castillo Doña Blanca along the southern coast of Andalucia.